zaphosting/docs/docs/dedicated-linux-odoo.md

 ---
 id: dedicated-linux-odoo
 title: "Dedicated Server: Setup Odoo (Open Source ERP and CRM) on Linux"
-description: "Information on how to setup Odoo on your Linux Dedicated Server from ZAP-Hosting"
+description: "Discover how to manage and automate business processes with Odoo’s integrated ERP and CRM platform for streamlined company operations → Learn more now"
 sidebar_label: Install Odoo
 services:
   - dedicated